 There are fears the monster storm could severely dent employment growth in November, further undercutting the economy.

-"Employment growth could slow dramatically in November to around the 100,000 range" from 171,000 in October, said Millan Mulraine, a senior economist at TD Securities in New York.
-The government releases data on November employment on December 7.
+"Employment growth could slow dramatically in November to around the 100,000 range (from 171,000 in October)," said Millan Mulraine, a senior economist at TD Securities in New York.
+The government releases data on November employment on Dec.
+7.

 INVENTORIES ADD, NOT SUBTRACT

 Business inventories added more than three quarters of a percentage point to third-quarter GDP growth, rather than being a drag as previously reported.